curra-web3/docs/src/obsidian/security/authorization/api.md

 ## Prerequisites

-To perform authorized requests, you can use JS/TS SDK or form HTTP requests by providing your [Ownership NFT ID](/obsidian/security/ownership_nft.md) and the [secret](/obsidian/security/authorization/index.md).
+To perform authorized requests, you can use JS/TS SDK or form HTTP requests by providing your [API key](/obsidian/security/authorization/index.md)

 ### JS/TS SDK

-Blockchain values:

-- `Blockchain.GOERLI` – Goerli blockchain
-- `Blockchain.ETHEREUM` – Ethereum mainnet blockchain
-- `Blockchain.BSC` – Binance Smart Chain blockchain
-- `Blockchain.POLYGON` – Polygon blockchain

 Install SDK: